Car Air Conditioning Service

 You should send your vehicle to a qualified workshop such as Mills-Thom`s Mechanical Repairs regularly to make sure the air conditioning system continues performing as it should as well as having the mechanics examine the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are often able to give you a warning about any items that may need to be replaced in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are often able to give you a warning about any items that may need to be replaced in the near future or those that are already worn beyond repair.

 Mills-Thom`s Mechanical Repairs in Coffs Harbour are qualified to take charge of air conditioning repairs, services and regas on most makes and models.